haskell/ghcup/README.md

 Although this script can compile GHC for you, it's just a very thing wrapper around the build system.
-It makes no effort in trying to figure out whether you have the current toolchain and the correct dependencies.
+It makes no effort in trying to figure out whether you have the correct toolchain and the correct dependencies.
 Refer to [the official docs](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Linux) on how to prepare your environment for building GHC.